Sweet Munchies Summary

 Sweet Munchies Episodes

 Sweet Munchies has a total of 12 episodes.
 Each episode is around 60 to 70 minutes long.
-This is a long drama, and you can finish the entire series in around 13 hours.
+It is a long drama, and you can finish the entire series in around 13 hours.
+Sweet Munchies started on May 25, 2020 and ended its last episode on June 30, 2020.